-We are currently recruiting 12 to 15 key civic and business leaders, and 12 to 15 people with lived experience of poverty from across Tameside, who will meet together on a regular basis over a 15 month period from January 2021, to provide new insights to influence and inform policy change in the city.
+GMPA is currently recruiting 12 to 15 key civic and business leaders, and 12 to 15 people with lived experience of poverty from across Tameside to form the Tameside Poverty Truth Commission.
+These people, who will meet together on a regular basis over a 15 month period from September 2021, will provide new insights to influence and inform policy change in the area.

 The role of civic and business leaders